Five under-the-radar Democrats who could run for president in 2024 - NewsBreak

 Democrats are bracing for a beating in this year’s midterm elections, and there are plenty in the party who think Biden might decide not to run for reelection, despite his past statements.

-Most of the speculation on alternative Democratic candidates to Biden has been centered on Vice President Harris, Transportation Secretary Pete Buttigieg and two senators who also were in the 2020 Democratic primary, Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont.
+Most of the speculation on alternative Democratic candidates to Biden has been centered on Vice President Kamala Harris, Transportation Sec.
+Pete Buttigieg and two senators who also were in the 2020 Democratic primary, Elizabeth Warren of Massachusetts and Bernie Sanders of Vermont.

 But those five bold-faced names are far from the only possible contenders.